Agoth24/microflame/docs/quickstart.md

 )
 ```

-By default the device is picked automatically (CUDA → MPS → CPU).
-Pass
+By default the device is picked automatically.
+Pass `device="cpu"` (or `"cuda"`,
-`device="cpu"` (or `"cuda"`, `"mps"`) to override this option.
+`"mps"`) to override this option.

 ### Using a learning-rate scheduler

-LR schedulers are stepped once per epoch by default.
+Learning rate schedulers are stepped once per epoch by default.

-`step_scheduler_per_batch=True` allows for more frequent steps and updates the learning rate scheduler after training every
+`step_scheduler_per_batch=True` allows for more frequent steps and updates the
-batch.
+learning rate scheduler after training every batch.

 ```python
 from torch.optim.lr_scheduler import StepLR